Compare home insurance quotes: 2024 marketplace

 However, Travelers offers fewer discounts than most companies of its size, and its scores in J.D.
 Power’s 2022 customer satisfaction, claims, and digital experience surveys indicate that Travelers’ customer service could use some improvement.

-While our reviews can help familiarize you with each company’s strengths and weaknesses and inform your comparison, the best homeowners for you are based on factors specific to you and your home.
+While our reviews can help familiarize you with each company’s strengths and weaknesses and inform your comparison, the best home insurance for you are based on factors specific to you and your home.
 At Policygenius, our customers save an average of 30% on homeowners insurance while also securing the best coverage for their needs thanks to our extensive mix of company and policy options.

 Shoppers have saved an average of 30% on their home insurance